Reichstag fire: Dispute about Van der Lubbe's role

-In 2014, Richard J. Evans summarized: "the bulk of the historical profession [agrees] that Tobias was right, and that the sole author of the Reichstag fire was Marinus van der Lubbe".
+In 1998, historian Ian Kershaw argued that nearly all historians agreed that Van der Lubbe had set the Reichstag on fire, that he had acted alone, and that the incident was merely a stroke of good luck for the Nazis.

-In 2014, historian Benjamin Carter Hett lamented that "Today the overwhelming consensus among historians who specialize in Nazi Germany remains that Marinus van der Lubbe burned the Reichstag all by himself.
-He has argued that Tobias’ analysis is fundamentally flawed.
-Tobias’ undertook his study when tasked to defend West German police officials, who had investigated the initial fire as SS members.
+In 2014, historian Benjamin Carter Hett lamented that "Today the overwhelming consensus among historians who specialize in Nazi Germany remains that Marinus van der Lubbe burned the Reichstag all by himself".
+He has argued that Tobias' analysis is fundamentally flawed.
+Tobias undertook his study when tasked to defend West German police officials, who had investigated the initial fire as SS members.
 In doing so, Tobias disregarded any information from persons who had been targeted by the Nazi regime as biased while accepting the testimony of former SS members as objective, even though their post-war testimony is clearly contradicted by records from 1933.
 Furthermore, Hett showed that Tobias used his access to secret archives to coerce historians with opposing views by threatening to reveal compromising personal information.
 Hett argues that the most recent evidence makes clear that the fire could not have been the work of an individual and Hett feels there is far more evidence of Nazi collaboration than there is of a communist plot.
+Historian Richard J. Evans criticized Hett's claims giving a negative review of his book on the subject.

-More recently in 2019, mainstream German outlet Deutsche Welle (DW) reported that according to an SA officer's sworn testimony, Van Der Lubbe could not have started the fire because the Reichstag was already on fire when he arrived with Van Der Lubbe, leading credence to the theory that this was a false flag operation Hitler used to seize power.
-The Enabling Act of 1933 was passed less than one month later and was the cornerstone of Hitler's rise to power.
-In 2008 Germany posthumously pardoned van der Lubbe.
+In 2019, mainstream German outlet Deutsche Welle (DW) reported that according to the sworn testimony of SA stormtrooper Hans-Martin Lennings in 1955 that had recently resurfaced, Van Der Lubbe could not have started the fire because the Reichstag was already on fire when he arrived with Van Der Lubbe, supporting new scholarship re-examining the subject.